girishchawla/hexoapiportal/README.md

 # Other details

-The Login/Registration, Support and API Token Management Pages  are just pass through and do not have a database behind them
+The Login/Registration, Support and API Token Management Pages  are just pass through and do not have an API or database behind them

 The login page is accessible from http://hostname:11000 Users can change the themes and layouts of the pages and documentation by learning more